-On the initiative of the Flemish Minister-President Kris Peeters and the Flemish Minister for Cultural Affairs Joke Schauvliege, the government of Flanders launched a new economic support measure for audiovisual works in April 2012.
+Screen Flanders was launched in April 2012 by the government of Flanders as a new economic support measure for audiovisual works.
 Besides this, Screen Flanders is also the central film commission for the Flanders Region (previously known as Location Flanders).

 Via Screen Flanders the government of Flanders offers financial support to audiovisual productions that spend (part of) their budget within the Flanders Region.
 Belgian producers can apply to receive up to 400,000 euros refundable advances by way of economic support to cover their audiovisual expenses in the Flanders Region.
 Foreign producers interested in applying for the fund can coproduce with a Belgian producer that satisfies all the selection criteria.